 It might take you a minute to notice how the Juno Dunes Natural Area differs from other wildlife preserves you've visited.
 It's missing trees.
 This lush, 578-acre park boasts plenty of vegetation, but the majority of it stands at waist height.
 That means you're guaranteed spectacular sweeping vistas while visiting this stunning landscape.

-It also means you won’t find a lot of shade, so it’s best to do your hiking in the early morning or late afternoon.
-Plus, you’ll want to wear a good sunhat and plenty of sunblock.
+It also means you won't find a lot of shade here, so it's best to do your hiking in the early morning or late afternoon.
+Plus, you'll want to wear a good sunhat and plenty of sunblock.